JRazek/reduce_kernel/task.md

 }
 ```

 Softmax itself may be implemented as a host-side module that calls multiple kernels one after another.
-1) apply the mapping.
+1) apply the permutation mapping.
 2) max reduce on given reduce dimensions.
-3) use subtraction kernel
-    to be able to access indices of reduced tensor(corresponding maxes) within the element of a "softmaxed" tensor, we may use a very similar trick as with the initial mapping - to avoid division/modulo operations within the kernel.
+3) To subtract data, we may again launch a grid of dim (reduced_subtensor_size.div_ceil(block_size), number_of_reduced_subtensors, 1).
+Each thread will have a single memory cell to handle.
+No device level sync is needed.
+Each block, will be able to access the "maximal x" for its subtensor by accessing blockIdx.y element of a buffer given from reduce operation.

 4) numeric, element wise exponent kernel - no need to split the execution in any significant way.
 Just apply for all elements of a buffer.
-5) repeat 2-3, but with sum operator on a buffer after exponent and numeric division instead of subtraction
+5) repeat 2-3, but with sum operator on an element-wise exponentiated buffer and apply numeric division instead of subtraction.
 6) element wise multiply by normalization parameter alpha.

 To map buffer back to the shape we initially had, just reverse the initial permutation and again apply mapping kernel.

+AFAIK if one used cooperative groups for reduction it would be possible to pack all of these into a single kernel.